 Mdina however remained the religious capital of the island and the Bishops of Malta continued to reside there.
 Although in Malta it is not unusual to see the coat of arms of a bishop combined with that of the reigning Grand Master, conflicts between religious and civilian authorities were rather frequent and in some cases the popes themselves had to intervene to solve them.

-(left) Tower of the Standard; (right) St. Peter's, a church belonging to a Benedictine nunnery
+(left) Main Gate with a relief portraying the patron saints of the island and the Tower of the Standard; (right) St. Peter's, a church belonging to a Benedictine nunnery

 The Grand Masters strengthened the fortifications of Mdina and during the 1565 Great Siege of Malta a handful of Knights and

 local soldiers were able to repel an Ottoman attempt to seize the town.

 A tower was built in the XVIIth century from which signals could be made to the other fortresses on the island.

 The earthquake of 1693 damaged many buildings; Grand Master Vilhena promoted a major redesign of the area between the main gate and the cathedral; the chapel of St. Peter's is one of the few monuments which was not modified.

 The image used as background for this page shows a decorative motif at Falson Palace, a much restored Norman building.

 Move to Mdina - page two - XVIIIth century monuments or to: